Manu Dibango doing what he loved to do. Playing his Saxophone

 Well, that's all folks for me now anyway.

-Please This email address is being protected from spambots.
-You need JavaScript enabled to view it. me here.
 If you want to discuss anything mentioned here in this article.

 Dj Mistri and the Electric Soul Show © www.electricsoulshow.com